mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 | 6          | Key 5   |
 | 7          | Key 6   |

-Sending the message "Hi" looks like this:
+Sending the keys for "Hi" looks like this:

 ```bash
 # H (Right shift + h)